LaplaceZhang/FedTradaBoost/README.md

 ### To contact

-If you have any problems using this code, you may rise an issue on [GITHUB](https://github.com/LaplaceZhang/FedTradaBoost).
+If you have any problems using this code, you may raise an issue on [GITHUB](https://github.com/LaplaceZhang/FedTradaBoost).